ljnewediuk/horm_specialize/README.md

-## Code and data to accompany *Not so scary after all?
-Decoding the landscape of fear through hormonal responses to risky places*
+## Code and data to accompany *Landscapes of fearlessness through hormonal responses to putatively risky places*

 Newediuk, Jesmer, Mastromonaco, and Vander Wal